Symbol of Salvation

 Symbol of Salvation is the fourth album by American heavy metal band Armored Saint, released in 1991 on Metal Blade Records.
 It was their first release with rhythm guitarist Jeff Duncan and their last album before going on an extended hiatus that would last until 1999.
 The songs on this album were written and demoed in 1988 and 1989 with original lead guitarist Dave Prichard (except "Truth Always Hurts"), who died of leukemia in 1990 prior to recording.
 The first guitar solo on "Tainted Past" was lifted from a 1989 4-track demo recorded by Prichard.
 The album was produced by Dave Jerden, who had produced Alice in Chains and Jane's Addiction albums beforehand.
 Jerden would go on to produce vocalist John Bush's first album with Anthrax, Sound of White Noise in 1993.

 The track "Hanging Judge" was featured in the 1992 horror film Hellraiser III: Hell on Earth, which also featured a cameo appearance of Armored Saint in a nightclub scene.

 Reception

 In 2005, Symbol of Salvation was ranked number 424 in Rock Hards book The 500 Greatest Rock & Metal Albums of All Time.
+Loudwire listed it as one of the greatest releases on Metal Blade Records in 2017.